Rineloricaria cacerensis

-Rineloricaria cacerensis is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Paraguay River basin in Brazil, with its type locality reportedly being Cáceres in the state of Mato Grosso.
+Rineloricaria cacerensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in the Paraguay River basin in Brazil, with its type locality reportedly being Cáceres in the state of Mato Grosso.
 The species is believed to be a facultative air-breather, like other members of the genus Rineloricaria.